practicalli/clojure/destructuring.md

 ([Related blog post](http://john2x.com/blog/clojure-destructuring))

-Simply put, destructuring in Clojure is a way extract values from a datastructure and bind them to symbols, without having to explicitly traverse the datstructure.
+Simply put, destructuring in Clojure is a way extract values from a datastructure and bind them to symbols, without having to explicitly traverse the datastructure.
 It allows for elegant and concise Clojure code.

 Vectors
 -------